DBueno1464/regex-tutorial/Develop/gist-template.md

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`
 ```

 Our regex has to be wrapped in forward slashes, '/'.
 Also, each component is put in parantheses,'()'.
+The brackets, '[]', will also be disussed later in [Bracket Expressions](#bracket-expressions).

 If we loosely break up this regex:
 - a-z: this string can contain lowercase letters from a to z.
 - 0-9: this string can contain numbers from 0 to 9.
 - _.-: this string can contain an underscore, period and a hyphen.
-(We exclude the backslash since its purpose is to allow the period to be used as a parameter not as an 'all, will be explained in Anchors)
+(We exclude the backslash since its purpose is to allow the period (.) to be used as a parameter not as a meta character.)

 followed by an @, then:
--
+- \d: any digit character, including numbers from 0 to 9.
+- a-z: this string can contain lowercase letters from a to z.
+- .-: this string can contain a period and hyphen.

+followed by a ., then:
+- a-z: this string can contain lowercase letters from a to z.
+- .: this string can contain a period.

 ### Anchors

+The characters ^ and $ are considered anchors.

+^ signifies a string that begins with the characters that follow it.
+An example, "^pie" will find any words that contain the letters 'p', 'i', and 'e' in that order, like 'piece'.
+The anchor, ^, will find words that contain the characters that immediately follow it.

+$ signifies a string that ends with the characters that precede it.
+An example, "wed$" would find the word 'followed'.

 ### Quantifiers

 ### Grouping Constructs

 ### Bracket Expressions

+Anything inside square brackets ([]) are characters we wish to match.
+All components in our regex are contained in distinct square brackets.
+These 'components' are called bracket expressions.
+Bracket expressions, in other words, outline the charactes we want to include in our search.

 ### Character Classes